oluwatosin17/Crash-Course-on-Python-/README.md

 uppercase name and all caps name are all valid and different variable names, and that rule on variables is invariable.

+ **Expression Numbers and Type Conversions**
+ - Implicit Conversion :- The interpreter
+automatically converts one data type into another [Implicit conversion is where the interpreter helps us out and automatically converts one data type into another, without having to explicitly tell it to do so.]
+- Python operations aren't
+just restricted to numbers.
+You can also use the plus operator to add together strings.
+This lets you do things like create sentences from individual words.
+Just don't forget to add spaces to each words.
+- explicit conversion:  to convert between one data type and another [explicit conversion is where we manually convert from one data type to another by calling the relevant function for the data type we want to convert to.]